SenseLogic/LINK/README.md

 ## Limitations

-*   If any, the language code is expected to be placed immediately after the domain : `https://example.com/{languageCode}/path`.
+*   When available, the language code is expected to be placed immediately after the domain : `https://example.com/{languageCode}/path`.

 ## Version